conradwt/rails-setup-guide-for-windows/README.md

       git config --global user.email johndoe@example.com
       ```

-19) In Ubuntu, create and/or setup SSH keys
+19. create and/or setup SSH keys

-    - have existing ssh keys
+    - if you have SSH keys

       - create SSH folder in home directory